CesiumGS/cesium/Documentation/Contributors/ReleaseGuide/README.md

 6. Update the Cesium ion demo token in `Ion.js` with a new token from the CesiumJS ion team account with read and geocode permissions.
 These tokens are named like this: `1.85 Release - Delete on November 1st, 2021`.
 Delete the token from 2 releases ago.
 7. Update the ArcGIS Developer API key in `ArcGisMapService.js` with a new API key from the CesiumJS ArcGIS Developer account.
 These API keys are named like this: `1.85 Release - Delete on November 1st, 2021`.
 Delete the API key from the last release.
 8. Proofread [`CHANGES.md`](../../../CHANGES.md) with the date of the release.
 Adjust the order of changes so that prominent/popular changes come first.
 Ensure each change is in the section for the relevant workspace.
 9. Based on `CHANGES.md`, update each workspace version following the rules of [semantic versioning](https://semver.org/), e.g.,
-   - `npm version minor -w @cesium/engine --no-git-tag-version`
+   `npm version minor -w @cesium/engine --no-git-tag-version`.
+   Changes in one workspace may require version updates in other workspaces that depend on it.
+For example, if `CHANGES.md` reports changes in `@cesium/engine` only, the version for `@cesium/widgets` should also be incremented to reflect the updated dependency.
 10. Update the version in `package.json` to match, e.g. `1.115.0` -> `1.116.0`.
 11. Commit these changes.
 12. Make sure the repository is clean `git clean -d -x -f --exclude="/Specs/e2e/*-snapshots/"`. **This will delete all files not already in the repository, excluding end to end testing snapshots.**